-ARMv4T and later define a 16-bit instruction set called the Thumb instruction set.
+ARMv4T and later define a 16-bit instruction set called Thumb.
 Most of the functionality of the 32-bit ARM instruction set is available, but some operations require more instructions.
-The Thumb instruction set provides better code density, at the expense of performance.
+The 16-bit Thumb instruction set provides better code density, at the expense of performance.

-ARMv6T2 introduces a major enhancement of the Thumb instruction set by providing 32-bit Thumb instructions.
+ARMv6T2 introduces a major enhancement of the 16-bit Thumb instruction set by providing 32-bit Thumb instructions.
 The 32-bit and 16-bit Thumb instructions together provide almost exactly the same functionality as the ARM instruction set.
-The enhanced Thumb instruction set (Thumb®-2) achieves the high performance of ARM code and better code density like 16-bit Thumb code.
+The 32-bit Thumb instruction set achieves the high performance of ARM code and better code density like 16-bit Thumb code.